How to correct a payment error

 Instead, you will need to:

-(1) Select the edit button to the right of the payment, then select the Unmark payment as set up option to send it back to the payments screen.
+(1) Select the edit (pencinl icon) button to the right of the payment, then select the Unmark payment as set up option to send it back to the payments screen.

-(2) You then need to update one of the purchases that is part of the payment to make the payment amount match the amount that was actually paid (typically this is done by adding an additional budget line of either +ve or -ve value).
+(2) You then need to update one of the purchases that is part of the payment to make the payment amount match the amount that was actually paid (typically this is done by adding an additional budget line of either positive or negative value).

 (3) Once the payment amount matches what was actually paid, mark the payment as paid and once back on the match transactions screen, you will then be able to match the payment.
 Then follow the instructions in scenario 3 above that covers how to deal with the under/overpayment.